 25% of the shares subject to this restricted stock award vested on March 21, 2020, with the remainder vesting in 12 equal quarterly installments thereafter, subject to continued service.
 (4)Upon a sale event, such restricted stock award shall accelerate and vest in full.

-(5) The market price of our common stock is based on the assumed initial public offering price of the common stock of \$ per share, the midpoint of the price range on the cover page of this prospectus.
+(5)The market price of our common stock is based on the initial public offering price of the common stock of \$17.00 per share.